mmistakes/minimal-mistakes/_posts/2023-08-29-grpc-in-scala-with-fs2grpc-and-scalapb.md

   }
 }
 ```
-Next, we create an event listener for a `click` event on the submit Button.
+Here, we create an event listener for a `click` event on the submit Button.
 When the button is clicked we run through all the forms using a `for loop` and fetch the data from each by calling `new FormData(forms[i])`.
 We then reformat the data to resemble our Scala case classes and assign each form's data to `jsonFormatted`, this is then pushed to `orderObj` which is now an `object` containing an `Array` of `orders`.

 ```js